RichardJolly/RepData_PeerAssessment1/PA1_template.md

 # *** the numbers for the mean and median reported below ***
 # *** are inserted via `r meenSteps` & `r midSteps`      ***
 ```
 The instructions state "For this part of the assignment, you can ignore the missing values in the dataset.", therefore, a new data frame is created with all observations containing NA's removed.
 The resulting data is grouped by date, summed, and presented in a histogram graph.

-The mean number of total steps taken per day is `r meenSteps` .
-The median is `r midSteps` .
+The mean number of total steps taken per day is 10766 .
+The median is 10765 .
 Fractional portions of the values are truncated, as a fraction of a step is not relevant in the real world